viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 ## Revision 2 - Revision of [N4109] after discussion on the ML

 * Fix default constructor to `T`.
 [N4109] should change the default constructor to `T`, but there were some inconsistencies.
-* *TODO* As `variant`, `expected` requires some properties in order to ensure the never-empty waranties.
-Add more on never-empty waranties.
+* *TODO* As `variant`, `expected` requires some properties in order to ensure the never-empty warranties.
+Add more on never-empty warranties.
 * Complete wording comparison.
 * Adapted to last version of referenced proposals.
 * Moved alternative designs from open questions to an Appendix.